 kW = MW x 1000

 This is the complete formula.
 You multiply the megawatt value by 1000 to obtain the kilowatt equivalent.
 For example, 2.5 MW multiplied by 1000 equals 2500 kW.
-The conversion is exact because the metric prefix system defines mega as exactly 1000 times kilo.

 Follow these steps to convert any megawatt value to kilowatts manually: